Resource Library Logo

 The most powerful thing you can do right now is get clear on the nine practices before you walk into your next classroom.

-Know what each one looks like when it is fully present.
-Know where to begin with a teacher who is eager and where to begin with a teacher who is still finding their footing.
-Know what the sprint looks like, those first critical weeks of building relationships, environment, routines, and student ownership, and how running that sprint well opens everything the marathon of literacy coaching requires.
+Know what each practice looks like when it is fully in place.
+Know where to begin with a teacher who is ready to build and where to begin with one who is still setting roots.

 Quick lessons you can teach in 10 mins/day so students take responsibility for their learning and rely on you less.